bharathbattini/bharathbattini/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Automation using # Cypress.
+- 🔭 I’m currently working on Automation using **Cypress.**
+- ⚡ I'm expertise in Manual Test on Web, Mobile, API and Database.
-- 🌱 I’m currently learning CICD and Docker
+- 🌱 I’m currently learning Cloud, CICD.
+- 😄 I like watching Anime, reading Manga and self development Books.